Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-P7TqN8XDO5k.md

 ### Transcript

-> are you really fired or did you make the decision to move to another job or neither i made the decision to to go yes
+> are you really fired or did you make the decision to move to another job or neither I made the decision to to go yes